All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Classification of meningitis

-• acute (allowed for a short period of time - several days),
+- acute (resolves within a short period of time - several days),

-• chronic (the disease lasts several weeks or months)
+- chronic (the disease lasts for several weeks or months)

 The most common forms of meningitis are bacterial and aseptic.
-Acute bacterial meningitis is a serious disease characterized by the presence of pus in the cerebrospinal fluid.
-Bacterial meningitis very quickly progresses and without treatment ends in a lethal outcome.
-Aseptic meningitis is characterized by a milder flow, the disease is usually resolved on its own; usually causative agents of aseptic meningitis are viruses, but there may be bacteria, fungi, parasites, as well as a number of non-infectious factors.
+Acute bacterial meningitis is a severe disease characterized by the presence of pus in the cerebrospinal fluid.
+Bacterial meningitis progresses very quickly and without treatment is fatal.
+Aseptic meningitis is characterized by a milder course, the disease usually resolves on its own; aseptic meningitis is usually caused by viruses, but can be caused by bacteria, fungi, parasites, and a number of non-infectious factors.

 Diagnosis of meningitis

-Acute meningitis is a serious disease requiring emergency diagnosis and treatment.
-The first urgent diagnostic measures are blood sowing for sterility, as well as lumbar puncture followed by bacteriological study of cerebrospinal fluid (Gram staining and culture), biochemical analysis including determination of protein and glucose level, and cytological examination with differentiated cell counting.
-If the patient has symptoms of intracranial volumetric process (focal neurological deficit, congestive discs of optic nerves, impaired consciousness, epileptic seizures), before performing a lumbar puncture, CT should be done to exclude the possibility of wedging in the presence of an abscess or other voluminous formation.
+Acute meningitis is a serious disease that requires urgent diagnosis and treatment.
+The first emergency diagnostic measures are blood culture for sterility, as well as lumbar puncture followed by bacteriological examination of the cerebrospinal fluid (Gram staining and culture), biochemical analysis, including determination of protein and glucose levels, and cytological examination with differential cell count.
+If the patient has symptoms of an intracranial space-occupying process (focal neurological deficit, congestive optic nerve head, impaired consciousness, epileptic seizures), before performing a lumbar puncture, it is necessary to do a CT scan to exclude the possibility of wedging in the presence of an abscess or other space-occupying formation.

-The results of the analysis of cerebrospinal fluid can help in the diagnosis of meningitis.
-The presence of bacteria in a stained smear or the growth of bacteria in the seed is the basis for the formulation of the diagnosis of bacterial meningitis.
-In the Gram stain smear of the cerebrospinal fluid, about 80% of the cases are detected by bacteria, which are often identified already at this stage of the study.
-Lymphocytosis and the absence of pathogens in CSF testify to the use of aseptic meningitis, although they can also occur in the treatment of bacterial meningitis.
+The results of the CSF analysis can help in the diagnosis of meningitis.
+The presence of bacteria in the stained smear or the growth of bacteria in the culture is the basis for formulating the diagnosis of "bacterial meningitis".
+In approximately 80% of cases, bacteria are found in a Gram-stained CSF smear, which are often identified already at this stage of the study.
+Lymphocytosis and the absence of pathogens in the CSF indicate aseptic meningitis, although they can also occur in treated bacterial meningitis.

-For the diagnosis of meningitis of any etiology, a lumbar puncture with CMC smear microscopy, study of protein and sugar concentration, seeding and other diagnostic methods is mandatory.
+To diagnose meningitis of any etiology, a lumbar puncture with microscopy of a CSF smear, a study of protein and sugar concentration, culture and other diagnostic methods are mandatory.

 Viral meningitis

-CSF pressure usually does not exceed 400 mm of water column.
+The CSF pressure usually does not exceed 400 mm H2O.
 Viral meningitis is characterized by lymphocytic pleocytosis within 10-500 cells, in some cases the number of cells can reach several thousand.
-Neutrophils at the onset of the disease (6-48 h) may be more than 50% of the cells, in this case, some experts recommend repeating the lumbar puncture after 5-8 h to see if the nature of the cytosis changes.
-The protein concentration is moderately elevated (less than 100 mmol / l).
+Neutrophils at the onset of the disease (6-48 hours) can make up more than 50% of the cells, in which case some experts recommend repeating the lumbar puncture after 5-8 hours to ensure a change in the nature of the cytosis.
+The protein concentration is moderately elevated (less than 100 mmol/l).
 The glucose level is usually about 40% of the blood level.

 Bacterial meningitis

-CSF pressure usually exceeds 400-600 mm of water column.
-Characteristic is the predominance of neutrophils with a cytosis of 1000-5000 cells in 1 μl, sometimes more than 10,000.
-In approximately 10% of patients at the onset of the disease, the cytosis can be predominantly lymphocytic, more often in neonates with meningitis caused by L monocytogenes (up to 30% of cases) with low cytosis and a large number of bacteria in the CSF.
-Approximately 4% of patients with bacterial meningitis have cytosis in the CSF, usually they are newborns (up to 15% of cases) or children up to 4 weeks (17% of cases).
-Therefore, all CSF specimens should necessarily be stained with Gram, even in the absence of cytosis.
-Approximately 60% of patients show a decrease in the concentration of glucose in the CSF (<2.2 mmol / l) and a ratio of blood glucose and in the CSF below 31 (70% of patients).
-The concentration of protein in CSF increases in virtually all patients (> 0.33 mmol / L), this is considered a differential diagnostic feature with non-bacterial meningitis in patients who have not previously received antibiotics.
+CSF pressure usually exceeds 400-600 mm H2O.
+Neutrophil predominance with cytosis of 1000-5000 cells per 1 μl, sometimes over 10,000, is typical.
+In approximately 10% of patients, cytosis may be predominantly lymphocytic at the onset of the disease, most often this occurs in neonates with meningitis caused by L monocytogenes (up to 30% of cases), with low cytosis and a large number of bacteria in the CSF.
+CSF cytosis may be absent in approximately 4% of patients with bacterial meningitis, usually these are neonates (up to 15% of cases) or children under 4 weeks of age (17% of cases).
+Therefore, all CSF samples should be Gram stained, even in the absence of cytosis.
+Approximately 60% of patients have a decrease in CSF glucose concentration (<2.2 mmol/l) and a blood to CSF glucose ratio below 31 (70% of patients).
+The concentration of protein in the CSF increases in almost all patients (>0.33 mmol/l), which is considered a differential diagnostic sign with non-bacterial meningitis in patients who have not previously received antibiotics.

-The staining of CSF smears by Gram is considered to be a quick and accurate method of detecting pathogens in 60-90% of cases of bacterial meningitis, the specificity of the method reaches 100%, correlates with the concentration of specific bacterial antigens and bacteria.
-At a bacterial concentration of 103 cfu / ml, the probability of detecting bacteria using Gram staining is 25%, at a concentration of 105 and higher, 97%.
-The concentration of bacteria may decrease in patients who have already received antibiotics (up to 40-60% if detected by staining and below 50% by sowing).
-It was shown that in neonates and children with bacterial meningitis and the isolation of bacteria from a CSF sample obtained during a diagnostic spinal puncture, the restoration of CSF sterility in 90-100% occurred within 24-36 hours after the onset of adequate antibacterial therapy.
+Gram staining of CSF smears is considered a rapid and accurate method for detecting pathogens in 60-90% of cases of bacterial meningitis, the specificity of the method reaches 100%, correlates with the concentration of specific bacterial antigens and bacteria.
+At a bacterial concentration of 103 CFU/ml, the probability of detecting bacteria using Gram staining is 25%, at a concentration of 105 and above - 97%.
+The concentration of bacteria can decrease in patients who have already received antibiotics (up to 40-60% when detected using staining and below 50% using culture).
+It has been shown that in newborns and children with bacterial meningitis and the isolation of bacteria from a CSF sample obtained during a diagnostic lumbar puncture, restoration of CSF sterility in 90-100% occurred within 24-36 hours after the start of adequate antibacterial therapy.

 Fungal meningitis

-With meningitis caused by candidiasis, pleocytosis averages 600 cells per 1 μl, the nature of pleocytosis can be both lymphocytic and neutrophilic.
-In microscopy, fungal cells are found in about 50% of cases.
-In most cases, it is possible to obtain fungal growth from CSF.
-In meningitis caused by cryptococci, CSF usually has low pleocytosis (20-500 cells), in 50% there is neutrophilic pleocytosis, the protein concentration is increased to 1000 mg% or more, which may indicate a block of subarachnoid space.
-For the detection of fungi a special staining is used, which allows obtaining positive results in 50-75%.
-With meningitis caused by coccidia, note eosinophilic pleocytosis, the causative agent is isolated in 25-50% of cases.
+In meningitis caused by Candida, pleocytosis averages 600 cells per 1 μl, the nature of pleocytosis can be both lymphocytic and neutrophilic.
+Microscopy reveals fungal cells in approximately 50% of cases.
+In most cases, it is possible to obtain fungal growth from the CSF.
+In meningitis caused by cryptococci, the CSF usually has low pleocytosis (20-500 cells), neutrophilic pleocytosis is noted in 50%, the protein concentration is increased to 1000 mg% or more, which may indicate a block of the subarachnoid space.
+To identify fungi, special staining is used, which allows obtaining positive results in 50-75%.
+In meningitis caused by coccidia, eosinophilic pleocytosis is noted, the pathogen is isolated in 25-50% of cases.

 Etiological diagnosis of meningitis